 Pot the offspring up in their own pots with fresh potting mix and treat them as you would adult plants.

-Sansevieria Laurentii Pest or Disease Problems
+Sanseviera Laurentii Pest or Disease Problems

 For the most part, Gold Band Sansevieria is indestructible.
 If you give the plant:

-- Ample, bright indirect light
+- Ample, bright, indirect light

 - Good air circulation